atanikan/llm-inference-service/README.md

 :bulb: **Note:** Change the `meta-llama/Llama-2-70b-hf` to `meta-llama/Llama-2-13b-hf` for 70b.

-## Querying models from login node using client api or curl or jupyterhub
+## Querying models using jupyter or curl

 ### Thetagpu